BoltMCP Installation Docs

 Expose BoltMCP publicly.
 Reference setup with NGINX Ingress Controller and automatic HTTPS certificates.

 If your platform team handles ingress, hand them the hostnames table below and skip the rest of this page.
-The walkthrough that follows is a reference setup using NGINX Ingress Controller, cert-manager, and Let's Encrypt - adapt it for your environment, or replace it entirely with whatever ingress your cluster already runs.
+The walkthrough that follows is a reference setup using NGINX Ingress Controller, cert-manager, Let's Encrypt, and the chart-managed Ingress.
+Adapt it for your environment, or replace it entirely with whatever ingress your cluster already runs.

 What BoltMCP needs from your ingress